 Assistantships may only be awarded to graduate students enrolled in on-campus programs that lead to a graduate degree at East Carolina University.
 At a unit’s discretion, graduate intern assistantships or off-campus students enrolled in off-campus programs may receive graduate assistantships with unit funds; however, they may not be supported with Graduate School funds.
 Assistantship eligibility does not extend to students who have been admitted by exception, non-degree seeking students, or undergraduates.

 A full time graduate assistantship (20 hours per week - fall and spring semesters) will be worth a minimum of $9,000.
 Graduate assistants should not work more than twenty hours per week during the academic year.
-Graduate assistants are limited to thirty hours per week in the fall and spring semesters in any combination of appointments – GIA/GRA/GTA, self-help, College Work Study, EPA/SPA.
+Graduate assistants are limited to twenty-five hours per week in the fall and spring semesters in any combination of appointments – GIA/GRA/GTA, self-help, College Work Study, EPA/SPA.
 Foreign students are limited to twenty hours per week, no exceptions (this is a federal requirement).
-During first and second summer sessions, all graduate students (domestic or foreign) are limited to thirty-eight hours per week.

 Assistantship funds will be allocated based upon each unit’s established rate.
 Units may opt to pay their assistants at a higher rate per F.T.E. if they deem it appropriate, by using one source or multiple sources of funds.
 Employees at other state agencies may not hold a graduate assistantship.

 Students are ineligible for assistantships if they are not registered by census day.
 Census day is defined as the day that enrollment is captured and, concurrently, how ECU’s funding is awarded.
 A good rule of thumb to follow is to make sure that anyone on an assistantship is registered on or before the last day to add classes each semester.